Choose your country to see the products for your location

 Intended purpose

-The SALSA MLPA Probemix P015 MECP2 is an in vitro diagnostic (IVD) or research use only (RUO) semi-quantitative assay for the detection of deletions or duplications in the human MECP2 gene, in order to confirm a potential cause for and clinical diagnosis of classic and atypical Rett syndrome, and MECP2 duplication syndrome.
-It can also be used for the detection of deletions or duplications in the human CDKL5, ARX and NTNG1 genes, in order to confirm a potential cause for and clinical diagnosis of CDKL5 deficiency disorder, early infantile epileptic encephalopathy 1 (EIEE1) and atypical Rett syndrome, respectively.
-This assay is additionally intended for molecular genetic testing of at-risk family members, and is for use with genomic DNA isolated from human peripheral whole blood specimens.
+The SALSA MLPA Probemix P015 MECP2 is an in vitro diagnostic (IVD) or research use only (RUO) semi-quantitative manual assay for the detection of deletions or duplications in the MECP2 gene, in order to confirm a potential cause for or clinical diagnosis of Rett syndrome (deletions in MECP2) and MECP2 duplication syndrome (duplications in MECP2).
+P015 MECP2 can also be used for the detection of deletions in the CDKL5 gene, in order to confirm a potential cause for or clinical diagnosis of CDKL5 deficiency disorder.
+This assay is additionally intended for molecular genetic testing of at-risk family members, concerning MECP2 duplication syndrome, and is intended for use with genomic DNA isolated from human peripheral whole blood specimens.

 For the full intended purpose, see the product description.